top of page

 Donna's Law Logo.png

-Donna's Law for Colorado is a voluntary, confidential and fully reversible self-exclusion tool that individuals can utilize to restrict themselves from a firearm purchase.
-In other words, it is legislation that allows individuals to voluntarily add themselves to a do-not-sell list to prevent a firearm purchase before a time of crisis or significant change in their lives.
+Donna's Law is a voluntary, confidential, and fully reversible self-exclusion tool that individuals can utilize to restrict themselves from a firearm purchase.
+It allows individuals to add themselves to a do-not-sell list to prevent a firearm purchase if they fear self-harm or suicide.

-Donna's Law was signed into law on June 2, 2025.
-A grassroots movement is now raising funds to implement the online portal for people to enroll in the do-not-sell list maintained by the Department of Public Safety.
+SB25-034, now called Donna's Law, was signed into law on June 2, 2025.
+A grassroots movement is raising the necessary funds to build the online portal for people to enroll in the do-not-sell list maintained by the Colorado Department of Public Safety.

 Asset 5.png